-The Rotary Club of Stokesley is organising a sponsored ‘Walk for Water’ following the magnificent 100 miles of the Teesdale Way from Dufton in the Cumbrian Pennines to South Gare at the mouth of the Tees taking in the historic and scenic sights of Cumbria, Durham and Tees Valley en route.
+The route begins in Dufton within the Cumbrian Pennines and ends at South Gare at the mouth of the Tees taking in the historic and scenic sights of Cumbria, Durham and Tees Valley en route.

 The walk will take place between September 8th – 15th 2019, spanning 8 days to raise funds for our safe water projects.